ntxess/nes-emulator/README.md

 # nes-emulator
 Learning RUST through a guide on making an NES emulator.

 I'm following a guide on how to make an NES emulator.
-There are some differences from the guide, but I generally tried to follow it as best I could without completely copying it.
-The differences I've made are not improvements, but more to see if I understand how RUST works.
+There are some structural design differences from the guide, but the project is heavily borrowed and referenced by
+bugzmanov, the original creator.
+This project is use only for educational purposes.
+I do not claim any code borrowed from the original creator.

 Link to guide:
 https://github.com/bugzmanov/nes_ebook